rizdaprasetya/mt-alt-doc/en/security/overview.md

 ### Keep Your Server Key Secured

 The *Server Key* you obtained from your Midtrans account is strictly informed only to you as a Merchant.
 The *Server Key* should be kept secret.
-To learn more about how to secure your *Server Key*, please refer to [this article](https://blog.midtrans.com/bagaimana-cara-menyimpan-server-key-dengan-aman/).
+To learn more about how to secure your *Server Key*, please refer to [this article](https://midtrans.com/id/blog/bagaimana-cara-menyimpan-server-key-dengan-aman).

+### Keep Sensitive Parameters Secured
+Payment parameters (JSON payload) like `gross_amount`, `order_id`, `credit_card.secure`, and so on are also sensitives, those shouldn't be directly editable from customer side.
+Otherwise, you are risking your customer being able to modify the payment amount (you may receive wrong/less amount of payment), order id, and/or 3D Secure configuration (you will be more prone to fraud).

+This is your implementation responsibility, it can be securely managed from your backend, e.g: via validation and implementation logic.

 ### Others
 With the various Security protections provided above,